keeper013/CrossCutterN/README.md

 The advantages of **_CrossCutterN_** comparing with other AOP technologies include:

 * **Free**: **_CrossCutterN_** is open source and free under MIT license.
-* **Platform Independency**: Base support module of **_CrossCutterN_** is implemented based on .net standard 2.0, and all code injection are at MSIL level, so as long as target project runs on a platform that supports .net standard 2.0, it's platform dependency is not affected.
-The weaver tool that injects AOP code into project assemblies provided by **_CrossCutterN_** can be run under .net framework and .net core environments.
 * **Light Weight**: Instead of adding compile time dependency to projects, **_CrossCutterN_** injects AOP code after project assemblies are built.
 This approach allows AOP code injection into assemblies whose source code are not available, and decouples project code from AOP code as much as possible.
 * **Out of the box aspect switching support**: **_CrossCutterN_** allows users to switch on/off AOP code that is injected to methods/properties during project run-time at multiple granularity levels.
 * **Designed for optimized performance**: **_CrossCutterN_** uses IL weaving technology to make the injected AOP code work as efficient as directly coded in target projects, and the implementation is optimized to avoid unnecessary local variable initializations and method calls.